 On-site monitoring will be completed at least one time within the grant period.
 The goal is to monitor each grantee early enough to prevent problems but late enough to review grantee performance and progress.
-A monitoring checklist will be used at the visit with a description of a concern or a finding if applicable.
+DEED has developed a checklist to assist in the monitoring areas such as grant management, fair housing and equal opportunity employment, Davis Bacon Labor Standards, inspections and bidding, and contractor payments.
+Activities are reviewed for eligibility, meeting federal objectives, and if adequate progress has been made by the grantee within the time stated in the funding agreement.
+The checklist will be used at the visit with a description of a concern or a finding if applicable.
 Upon monitoring completion, staff will input data into the monitoring spreadsheet.